Banuba/VideoEditor-iOS/README.md

   )
 ```

-`VideoEditorAssetTrackInfo` is video composition entity with set of options and funcs.
+`VideoEditorAssetTrackInfo: Equatable, Hashable` is video composition entity with set of options and funcs.

 ##### Constructor.
 ``` swift